-My wife and I recently relocated, which gave us the chance to consider a new option for our TV and internet.
-For the past several years we used Optimum but our new area was eligible to be serviced by (the often talked about) Verizon FIOS.
+I recently relocated, which gave me the chance to consider a new option for my TV and internet.
+For the past several years I used Optimum but my new area was eligible to be serviced by (the often talked about) Verizon FIOS.

 While speaking with the FIOS rep, I was so amazed at the fluency and persuasiveness of his script I grabbed my laptop to jot down a few lines.
 This is pure gold when it comes to copywriting and salesmanship.